Robert McIntyre (politician): Political career

 On 13 April 1945, shortly before the end of World War II, McIntyre won the Motherwell by-election, with a narrow majority of 617 votes over his Labour opponent.
 He made history as the first SNP candidate to be elected as a Member of Parliament.
 Upon arriving at Parliament, he had difficulty finding the customary two sponsors to allow him to take his seat, as members did not want to break party loyalties.
 Two reluctant sponsors were found but McIntyre chose to present himself to the Speaker alone, later writing "I very clearly stated to the people of Motherwell and Wishaw that I would give no allegiance to the London-controlled parties".
 A vote to waive the rule was lost, and eventually he accepted the sponsorship of James Barr and Alexander Sloan "under protest".

 He lost the seat only three months later at the 1945 general election, to the Labour Party.
 He then returned to his medical practice, working in Stirling Royal Infirmary to treat and prevent tuberculosis.
-However, he continued to stand at every subsequent general election, up to October 1974, also standing at a bye-election in 1971, thirteen in total, the most unsuccessful attempts by a former MP to be re-elected to the UK Parliament.
+However, he continued to stand at every subsequent general election, up to October 1974, also standing at a by-election in 1971, thirteen in total, the most unsuccessful attempts by a former MP to be re-elected to the UK Parliament.

 After McIntyre stood down as party leader in 1956, he was elected as President of the Scottish National Party, holding this office until 1980.
 In 1956, he was also elected as a member of Stirling Burgh Council, a position he held until 1975.
 He was Provost of Stirling from 1967 to 1975.
 McIntyre was first (and last) vice-president of the Celtic League (from 1961 to 1971).
 Gwynfor Evans was president at the time.